thoth-tech/handbook/docs/learning/training/writing-documentation.md

 We want to assist our people in their learning and provide them with the information they need

 **Guide:**
-we want to lead our people in a thoughtful manner towards their goals
+We want to lead our people in a thoughtful manner towards their goals

 **Honest:**
 We want to be truthful to our people and focus on our real strengths